Personal Injury Attorney

-At Lein Law Offices, our personal injury attorneys in Winter and Hayward are committed to empowering and fighting for you – helping to hold accountable negligent parties who caused your losses, and securing the compensation to which you are entitled.
+At Lein Law Offices, our personal injury attorneys in Wisconsin are committed to empowering and fighting for you – helping to hold accountable negligent parties who caused your losses, and securing the compensation to which you are entitled.

 We are a family law firm with more than 35 years of experience and a long track record of success.
 With offices in both Hayward and Winter, our team is responsive and fully dedicated to every case we accept.

 The U.S. Centers for Disease Control and Prevention report there are an estimated 31 million people seen in hospital emergency rooms for unintentional injuries every year.

 Our Wisconsin injury attorneys have won cases for victims of:

 The Wisconsin Department of Health reports the average charge per injury-related inpatient hospitalization in Sawyer County is approximately $17,000.

 Your top priority after sustaining a personal injury under any of these circumstances is to seek medical attention.
 It’s imperative to make sure whatever injuries you have suffered are promptly treated – and documented.

 As soon as possible thereafter, it’s advisable to seek free consultation from a trusted personal injury law firm.
 Defendants in these cases – often insurance companies – begin almost immediately gathering evidence to build their defense.
 The longer you wait, the greater the challenges in collecting crucial evidence, identifying key witnesses and ensuring all your injuries are thoroughly documented.